 Why Are Colon Cancer Screenings Important?

 It is estimated that more than 93,000 cases of colon cancer will be diagnosed in the U.S. this year.
 Colorectal cancer can often be symptomless until it is quite advanced, which is why it is often referred to as a "silent" disease.
 However, when found early the cure is often at a rate of 80 percent or better.
-This is why colon cancer screenings are so important.
+This is why getting a colon cancer screening from an experienced colorectal surgeon in Los Angeles is so important.

 What to expect during a colon cancer screening at the Los Angeles office of Dr. Murrell